-1. Detention
+1. Lunch Detention

-All detentions will be served on Thursday mornings at 7:00 a.m. (or at other appointed times determined by the administration), under the supervision of the Assistant Principal or the designee.
-Failure to attend detention will result in additional discipline measures (most commonly one day of ISS).
+Lunch detentions will be served at lunch (or at other appointed times determined by the administration), under the supervision of one or two staff members.
+Failure to attend detention will result in additional discipline measures (most commonly an additional day of detention or one day of ISS).
 Students who are assigned detention must serve it on the day it is scheduled regardless of potentially missing previously scheduled activities.
+Students detention additional detention or ISS.